Singapore's longest-serving finance minister Richard Hu dies aged 96

 Dr Hu became MAS chairman in 1985, a position which he held until 1997, and also served briefly as the Minister for National Development from 1992 to 1993.

-During his term, he introduced the goods and services tax (GST) in Singapore to reduce the government's reliance on direct taxation as a revenue source and to broaden the tax base.
+During his term, he introduced the Goods and Services Tax (GST) to reduce the government's reliance on direct taxation as a revenue source and to broaden the tax base.

+Deputy Prime Minister and Coordinating Minister for Economic Policies Heng Swee Keat lauded Dr Hu's "wisdom and foresight", saying on Facebook that GST "created a more resilient tax base for Singapore and boosted our international competitiveness".

+Mr Heng also recalled his time as a young civil servant and how he was inspired by Dr Hu's "unwavering sense of public service".

-Before his entry into politics, Dr Hu served on the board of the MAS from 1970 before becoming the managing director of Singapore's central bank in 1983.
+Before his entry into politics, Dr Hu became Shell Singapore's chairman and chief executive in 1977 and served on the board of the MAS from 1970, before becoming the managing director of Singapore's central bank in 1983.

 He was also appointed GIC's managing director the same year he became MAS chief.